-(w) Medical Device Excise Tax
+(u) Medical Device Excise Tax

 Effective as of January 1, 2013, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act (collectively "PPACA") imposed a medical device excise tax ("MDET") of 2.3% on any entity that manufactures or imports certain medical devices offered for sale in the United States.
 We account for the MDET as a component of our cost of goods sold.
-For the year ended December 31, 2013, we recognized expenses of \$7.2 million.
+For the years ended December 31, 2014 and 2013, we recognized expenses of \$7.1 million and \$7.2 million, respectively.

-(x) Recently Issued Accounting Pronouncements
+(v) Recently Issued Accounting Pronouncements